 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
-Lemon Grove School's original facilities were built in 1956; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+Poinsettia Elementary School's original facilities were built in 1958; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.

 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
-A work order process is used by school and district staff to communicate non-routine maintenance requests.
+A work order process is used by school and district staff to communicate nonroutine maintenance requests.
 Emergency repairs are given the highest priority.
-During the 2022-23 school year. there is the creation of an innovation room with sliding glass doors to create an indoor/outdoor room planned.
+Campus repairs or improvement projects for the 2021-22 school year including the following: